How Much Does It Cost to Repair, Resurface or Refinish Countertops?

 How Much Does It Cost to Repair a Granite Countertop?

-According to HGTV, replacing your granite countertop would cost $50 to $100 per square foot, plus installation.
+According to HomeGuide, replacing your granite countertop would cost $80 to $110 (CAD 100 to CAD 140) per square foot.
 Repairing your countertop rather than replacing it can save you a lot of money.
 The cost will vary based on:

 - The extent of the damage